Cobra (1986 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 18% based on 22 reviews, with an average rating of 3.40/10.
+On Rotten Tomatoes, the film has an approval rating of 17% based on 23 reviews, with an average rating of 3.40/10.
 The website's consensus reads, "A disengaged Sylvester Stallone plays the titular Cobra with no bite in this leaden action thriller, queasily fixated on wanton carnage and nothing else."
-On Metacritic, the film has a weighted average score of 25 out of 100 based on 9 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 25 out of 100 based on 9 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film a grade "B" on scale of A to F.

 TV Guide stated that "Stallone's character is an empty hulk...the few attempts to provide us with little insights into his character are downright laughable."
 Nina Darnton of The New York Times opined that the film "pretends to be against the wanton violence of a disintegrating society, but it's really the apotheosis of that violence....[it] shows such contempt for the most basic American values", and Vincent Canby called it "disturbing for the violence it portrays, the ideas it represents and the large number of people who will undoubtedly go to see it and cheer on its dangerous hero."
 Sheila Benson of the Los Angeles Times panned the film, saying "Cobra's pretentious emptiness, its dumbness, its two-faced morality make it a movie that begs to be laughed off."

 Variety called it "a sleek, extremely violent and exciting police thriller" and compared Cobra favorably to Rocky and Rambo.

 Gene Siskel of the Chicago Tribune compared Cobra to Dirty Harry when giving the film 2 and 1/2 stars and summarizing it as "Filthy Harry".
 He wrote: "Whereas Clint Eastwood simply would have squinted at Robinson, Stallone takes a more violent approach.
 Maybe that's the difference between actors--Eastwood can be droll; Stallone more often crosses the border to primeval."
 Siskel and Roger Ebert did not give the film a feature review on their TV show, but both gave it negative attention during a late-1986 segment on new video releases, in which Siskel noted that the film had a great opening sequence (the supermarket hostage scene) and couldn't maintain the momentum.
 Ebert lamented that Stallone was squandering his talent and vast potential.

-The 1996 movie guide "Seen That, Now What?", the film was given the rating of "C-", stating that the film is "a graceless vigilante thriller that's strictly for hard-core[sic] action junkies."
+In the 1996 movie guide "Seen That, Now What?", the film was given the rating of "C−", stating that the film is "a graceless vigilante thriller that's strictly for hardcore action junkies."

 Then-U.S. President Ronald Reagan viewed this film at Camp David on June 6, 1986.